gokulraja/grafana_setup/README.md

 ![App Screenshot](https://github.com/manofsteel0007/grafana_setup/raw/main/images/9.png)

- for web-monitoring the code is 13041 and for node-monitoring code is 13978
+ for web-monitoring the code is 13041 and for node-monitoring code is 13978 and copy paste grafan-dashboard.json and import the dashboard

 ![App Screenshot](https://github.com/manofsteel0007/grafana_setup/raw/main/images/6.png)